FelicitusNeko/archipelago-settings/README.md

 ### Features

 - Import both Archipelago and Berserker LttP YAMLs
-- Settings for all 10 Archipelago-supported games
+- Settings for 11 Archipelago-supported games
   - Final Fantasy does not have AP-based configuration support and [does its own thing](https://finalfantasyrandomizer.com/)
 - Per-setting weighted values for settings
 - Item selector for all games; designate items as local, non-local, starting inventory, and/or starting hints
+  - Option to make starting inventory apply to local items
 - Location selector to designate locations as starting hints and/or excluded from progression logic
 - Reduce clutter by only showing relevant settings and items
 - Configure settings for multiple games at once, if weighted values are being used to pick the game

 #### Not implemented yet

-- Option to make starting inventory apply to local items
 - Ability to import externally generated YAMLs for certain advanced applications (e.g. Final Fantasy, Factorio world gen)
 - Meta ignore flags
 - Triggers